 - “I was angry, because I felt unsafe, so I lashed out.
 I’m sorry.”
 (This describes a secondary emotion.)

 - Or, “I was angry, because you hurt my feelings.
 I’m sorry.”
 (This explains why you did the bad behavior.)

 - “I was angry, because I was scared.
 I’m sorry.”
 (This does all of the above.)

 Then, after explaining the moment of embarrassment or what you feel embarrassed about, say the following:

 - “Thank you for letting me share that.
 I feel better now.”
 (This increases intimacy between you and your partner or person you are telling this to.)

-What to Remember About Embarrassment
+What To Remember About Embarrassment

-Many people will find that when they open up about their feelings, the moment was oversized in their mind or a way of projecting their own negative self-image.
+Many people will find that when they open up about their feelings, the moment was oversized in their mind or was a way of projecting their own negative self-image.
 Other times, they’ll find gratefulness in a partner who appreciates the honest sense of self the person owning up to their feelings is displaying.
 They’ll feel empowered to share their own embarrassing moments or feelings as well.
 All in all, emotional vulnerability is good for everyone.
 And that’s why we open up: because we love one another.